Online Banks & Points|The Three Roles: Opening Offer, Cash-Out Exit, Economy-Zone Hub

 An online bank is an indispensable foundation for keeping up points work.
 The reason: a single account plays three roles at once — "the account-opening contract offer," "the exit where you receive your earned points as cash," and "a hub that, linked to an economy zone, lifts your everyday cashback."
 Just opening the account earns the offer's reward, that account becomes the receiving end for cash-out, and economy-zone points pile up on top.
 Grasp these three roles and choosing an online bank suddenly gets easy.

 The key is not to choose a bank by the immediate account-opening payout alone.
 An online-bank account is infrastructure you'll use for years, so check whether it fits your main economy zone, whether cash-out fees are cheap, and whether it links to a future brokerage account — then you capture both the opening cashback and the daily cashback.
-This article organizes the three roles, the account-opening approval conditions, how to choose by economy zone, how to use it for cash-out, and the mistakes.
+This article organizes the three roles, the account-opening approval conditions, how to choose by economy zone, how to use it for cash-out, the convenient features unique to online banks, and the mistakes.
 For economy zones overall see the economy-zone comparison; for cash-out routes the exchange-route guide; and for brokerage linkage the brokerage account guide.

 The "Three Roles" an Online Bank Plays